Rittal Announces Grand Opening of 7th Application Center in Houston, Texas

 SCHAUMBURG, Ill., Dec.
-5, 2023 /PRNewswire/ -- Rittal, a global leader in industrial and IT enclosures, is thrilled to announce the grand opening of its 7th Rittal Application Center (RAC) worldwide, located in Houston, Texas.
-This state-of-the-art facility, set to open its doors on Tuesday, December 5th, will serve as a collaborative hub for Rittal and Eplan, showcasing the combined power of both organizations.
+6, 2023 /PRNewswire/ -- Rittal, a global leader in industrial and IT enclosures, is thrilled to announce the grand opening of its 7th Rittal Application Center (RAC) worldwide, located in Houston, Texas.
+This state-of-the-art facility, that opened its doors on Tuesday, December 5th, will serve as a collaborative hub for Rittal and Eplan, showcasing the combined power of both organizations.

 Andreas Ruzic, Chief Executive Officer of Rittal USA, expressed his enthusiasm for the RAC initiative, stating, "Rittal Application Centers are being launched globally as 'boot camps' for panel builders and switchgear manufacturers.
 Under the motto 'Join.
 Apply.
 Grow.', existing and new customers can collaborate on their projects with Rittal experts, explore new technologies, and test them out in real workshop environments."